pancho-dev/pancho-dev/content/posts/taming-the-cpu-metrics.md

 CPU metrics in the top command show the percentage spent in each one of this "states", we will talk more about what they are.
 - `us` a.k.a user: this is the cpu time used by userspace processes.
 Most applications will show up within this percentage when they are using cpu.
-- `sy` a.k.a system: this is the cpu time spend by kernel processes, everytime there is interacion from user space processes, or I/O, or processing network traffic; anything that need to interact with the kernel will show up within this percentage.
+- `sy` a.k.a system: this is the cpu time spend by kernel processes, every time there is interaction from user space processes, or I/O, or processing network traffic; anything that need to interact with the kernel will show up within this percentage.
 - `ni` a.k.a. nice: this is the cpu time spent by userspace processes that had been `niced`.
-Setting nice to a process will control the priority this process, this can be used to set priority lower when the process is invasive, or set to higher priority when the process need more guarateed cpu time, for example realtime applications.
+Setting nice to a process will control the priority this process, this can be used to set priority lower when the process is invasive, or set to higher priority when the process need more guaranteed cpu time, for example realtime applications.
 When a userspace process has been set with nice it will show in this metric.
 - `id` a.k.a. idle: this is the time where the cpu was idle, pretty much waiting to be used.
 In busy systems this will have a low value, and in not busy systems this will be high.
 - `wa` a.k.a. iowait: this is the time that the cpu was spent by waiting for I/O to happen.
-This value willl be high when there is a lot of access to disk or accessing hardware.
+This value will be high when there is a lot of access to disk or accessing hardware.
 But mostly will be when we are doing heavy reading/writing to disk.
-- `hi` a.k.a hardware interrupt or `si` a.k.a. software interrupt: This is the time the cpu spent processing interrupts, interrupts can be processed also by software with processes called softirqd or when the kernel spent time procesing a hardware interrupt.
+- `hi` a.k.a hardware interrupt or `si` a.k.a. software interrupt: This is the time the cpu spent processing interrupts, interrupts can be processed also by software with processes called softirqd or when the kernel spent time processing a hardware interrupt.
 Either `hi` and `si` will mean that there is interaction with hardware happening.
 A normal case would be that this will spike when having high network traffic as the network card will generate lots of interrupts and it will affect the cpu usage.
 - `st` a.k.a. steal: this is the time spent waiting to get cpu time.
 This value will only show up when running in virtualized environments.
 The steal value means that someone else (a.k.a another virtual machine most likely) was using the cpu in this time, this happens when multiple virtual machines are sharing the same cores.
-It's a very interesteing metric to watch, specially when we are running vm's in the cloud or when we run virtual machines.
-Helps identify if the undelying host is oversubscribed or identify "noisy neighbors".
+It's a very interesting metric to watch, specially when we are running vm's in the cloud or when we run virtual machines.
+Helps identify if the underlying host is oversubscribed or identify "noisy neighbors".

 Next I will do some tests to try to spike each one of the values and show some situations that we might find in cpu metrics which will help us understand more the usage in the server we are watching.
-I will also show some sittuations that I recorded in my home lab doing other tests.
+I will also show some situations that I recorded in my home lab doing other tests.
-Most tests were perfomed in the vms that we created at the start of the post and they were added to a prometheus/grafana setup using the node exporter we installed there, which is out of the scope of this blog post.
+Most tests were performed in the vms that we created at the start of the post and they were added to a prometheus/grafana setup using the node exporter we installed there, which is out of the scope of this blog post.

 ## Idle server
 On of the easiest situations to catch is to know that our server is idle, or doing nothing.
-This is particularly usefull when I want to find servers that have been overprovisioned and are being underused.
-Catching servers with high `idle` metrics will help us either get smaller vms if we are running in the cloud, saving us some money or to know this server can be used for more applications and opimizing the usage of servers.
+This is particularly useful when I want to find servers that have been over provisioned and are being underused.
+Catching servers with high `idle` metrics will help us either get smaller vms if we are running in the cloud, saving us some money or to know this server can be used for more applications and optimizing the usage of servers.

 ![](../images/taming-the-cpu-metrics/idle1.png)